rickgennis/managebackups/src/managebackups.1.md

 **managebackups** provides three functions that can be run independently or in combination:

 ## Take Backups
+Backups can be configured in one of two forms:

+- *Single file*:
-Given a backup command (tar, cpio, dump, etc) **managebackups** will execute the command, saving the output to a file named with the current date (and optionally time).
+A single file backup is any of the standard Linux backup commands (tar, cpio, dump) that result in a single compressed file.
+Given a backup command (tar, etc) **managebackups** will execute the command, saving the output to a file named with the current date (and optionally time).
 By default the resulting filename will be of the form *directory*/YYYY/MM/*filename*-YYYYMMDD.*ext*.
 When time is included the day of month is also added to the directory structure (*directory*/YYYY/MM/DD/*filename*-YYYYMMDD-HH::MM:SS.*ext*).
 Note: Without time included (**--time**) multiple backups on the same day taken with the same settings will overwrite each other resulting in a single backup for the day.
 With time included each backup is saved separately.

+- *Faubackup*:
+Faub-style backups, similar to the underlying approach of Apple's Time Machine, backs up an entire directory tree to another location without compression.
+The initial copy is an exact replica of the source.
+Subsequent copies are made to new directories but are hard-linked back to files in the the previous backup if the data hasn't changed.
+In effect, you only use disk space for changes but get the advantage of fully traversable directory trees, which allows interrogation via any standard commandline tool.
+Each backup creates a new directory of the form *directory*/YYYY/MM/*profile*-YYYYMMDD.
+With the **--time** option @HH:MM:SS gets appended as well.

 ## Prune Backups
 **managebackups** deletes old backups that have aged out.
 The aging critera is configured on a daily, weekly, monthly and yearly basis.
 By default *managebackups* will keep 14 dailies, 4 weeklies, 6 monthlies and 2 yearly backups.